-We design Cambridge IGCSE syllabuses based on learners having about 130 guided learning hours for each subject during the course but this is for guidance only.
+We design Cambridge IGCSE syllabuses based on learners having about 130 guided learning hours for each subject during the course.
+As this is a double award, the guided learning hours are about 260 hours but this is for guidance only.
 The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.